create3000/x_ite/docs/_posts/what's-new.md

 ## X_ITE v4.1.4 Released

 *Leipzig, 11th January 2018:* We finally released version 4.1.4 now.
 X_ITE has become a huge change in the shader specification.
 It is now even more like GLSL.
-There are new uniform variables *x3d\_LightSourceParameters, x3d\_MaterialParameters,* and *x3d\_FogParameters.* Old shaders are fully compatible with this version, although old shader light and material uniforms are depreciated.
+There are new uniform variables *x3d\_LightSourceParameters, x3d\_MaterialParameters,* and *x3d\_FogParameters.* Old shaders are fully compatible with this version, although old shader light and material uniforms are deprecated.
 For more information have a look at <custom-shaders>.

 ## X_ITE v4.1.3 Released